-For example, let's look some of the equations from "Computing the Total Costs of Archival Processing" by Thomas Wilsted, available in your resource list.
+For our example today, let's look some of the equations from the technical pamphlet, "Computing the Total Costs of Archival Processing" by Thomas Wilsted, available in the list of resources that accompanies this webinar.

-Most simplistic...
+The most simplistic equation is...